identinetics/PVZDtnadmin/portaladmin/docs/runconfig.md

 The Portaladmin app that uses library functions that do Signature and XML-validation with Java classes.
 The environment must provide CLASSPATH and JAVA_HOME, and for MacOS DYLD_LIBRARY_PATH, too.
-PYJNIUS_ACTIVATE has to be set (without value) as well.

 == Example for MacOS development environment